 This understated, elegant space features white walls and molding with just a simple accent of black on the stair railing and trim.
 The effect is bright, modern but also classic.
 The chandelier falls in line with that aesthetic; a minimal framework suggests a traditional chandelier shape but feels thoroughly modern.

 In this traditional entryway design by Kelly Taylor of Kelly Taylor Interior Designs, the stairwell is delineated by a soft blue shade, while the rest of the entry is a soft gray.
 Similarly patterned carpet treatments tie the two zones together.
-A semi-flush mount fixtures provides light for both spaces, aided by a table lamp.
+A white semi-flush mount fixtures provides light for both spaces, aided by a table lamp.

 This grand entrance features two levels of windows, which admit ample natural lighting.
 White walls further reflect the light, and a touch of black trim anchors the space.
 A two tier chandelier mirrors the clean aesthetic of the space will providing the perfect punctuation.